Wednesday, September 15, 2021

 American students are back in town for the Academic Year in Freiburg 2021/22.

 The AYF exchange program dates back to 1960, with a celebration scheduled in 2020, but it had to be cut short in the same year.
-Because of the spreading pandemic, all AYF students were ordered back home.
+Due to the spreading pandemic, all AYF students were ordered to return home.
 The program set up for them was canceled, including the events planned by the Freiburg-Madison-Gesellschaft (FMG).
-The FMG is in contact with Madison, WI, Freiburg's sister city in the States.
+The FMG is in contact with Madison, WI, Freiburg's sister city in the United States.

 No student arrived for the AYF 2020/21, so we were all glad when Ulrich Struve, the AYF program director, announced that 26 new students from Madison and Michigan would come to Freiburg this fall.